-$\hbox{HUD publishes resources on the HUD.gov website at \ CoC\ Program\ Competition\ to\ assist\ you\ in\ completing\ the\ CoC\ Application.\ Resources\ include:}$
+HUD publishes resources on the HUD.gov website at CoC Program Competition to assist you in completing the CoC Application.
+Resources include:

 - Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2023 Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;

-- 24 CFR part 578;- FY 2023 CoC Application Navigational Guide;
+- 24 CFR part 578; FY 2023 CoC Application Navigational Guide;

 - Section 3 Resources;

 - PHA Crosswalk; and

-- Frequently Asked Questions

 3C-1.
 Designating SSO/TH/Joint TH and PH-RRH Component Projects to Serving Persons Experiencing Homelessness as Defined by Other Federal Statutes.
 NOFO Section V.F.

-J proj our CoC requesting to designate one or more of its SSO, TH, or Joint TH and PH-RRH component ects to serve families with children or youth experiencing homelessness as defined by other eral statutes?
-No 3C-2.
-Serving Persons Experiencing Homelessness as Defined by Other Federal Statutes.
-NOFO Section V.F.
+Is your CoC requesting to designate one or more of its SSO, TH, or Joint TH and PH-RRH component No projects to serve families with children or youth experiencing homelessness as defined by other Federal statutes?

+3C-2.
+Serving Persons Experiencing Homelessness as Defined by Other Federal Statutes. l NOFO Section V.F.
 You must upload the Project List for Other Federal Statutes attachment to the 4B.
 Attachments Screen.
-If you answered yes to question 3C-1, describe in the field below: 1. how serving this population is of equal or greater priority, which means that it is equally or more cost effective in meeting the overall goals and objectives of the plan submitted under Section 427(b)(1)(B) of the Act, especially with respect to children and unaccompanied youth than serving the homeless as defined in paragraphs (1), (2), and (4) of the definition of homeless in 24 CFR 578.3; and 2. how your CoC will meet requirements described in Section 427(b)(1)(F) of the Act.]
+1 If you answered yes to question 3C-1, describe in the field below: 1 1. how serving this population is of equal or greater priority, which means that it is equally or more cost effective in meeting the overall goals and objectives of the plan submitted under Section 427(b)(1)(B) of the Act, especially with respect to children and unaccompanied youth than serving the homeless as defined in paragraphs (1), (2), and (4) of the definition of homeless in 24 CFR 578.3; and 2. how your CoC will meet requirements described in Section 427(b)(1)(F) of the Act.
+1